jamesmh/PersonalBlog/source/_posts/Introducing-Gate-Classes.md

 What I like to do in these cases is use what I've been calling "Gate Classes."
 They're like guard clauses, but they are classes...
 Go figure.

+Think of these as a series of gates which each request in the system has to go through (just like middleware).
+If any of them fail, the gate is closed and the request cannot proceed any further.

 Let me show you what I mean.

 # Checking If We Can Approve An Insurance Claim